California’s EMS is on life support and needs your help.

 To effectively recruit and retain talent for our industry, reimbursement parity with the national average is what we’re lobbying for, and because this rate increase will directly impact EMT and front-line team member wages, we’re asking for your support.

 We’re collecting signatures at Fundfirstresponders.org that support this initiative.
 Please, if you can spare a moment, sign the petition.
 We plan to take our unified message back to the California Congress, showing a unified front from EMTs and EMS agencies across the state.
+Public support plays a crucial role in demonstrating that Californians value strong, reliable emergency medical services and the professionals who provide them.

 I truly believe that increasing the Medi-Cal reimbursement rate is the number one problem our industry is facing because it is holding our industry back from paying our EMTs higher wages.
 I truly appreciate any additional grassroots awareness that you can bring to this cause.
 Whether it’s sharing this article on your social media or with a teammate, having a conversation in the rig about what’s happening with your partner, or telling your friends after work.